 The following shows primary CBBE model core elements;

-The Rolex brand performs well under all specific core elements as per the CBBE model, however, after carefully analysing the Rolex brand equity, it can be argued that the Rolex CBBE Model needs to optimise the interconnections among different brand equity aspects.
+The Rolex brand performs well under all specific core elements as per the CBBE model, however, after carefully analyzing the Rolex brand equity, one could contend that optimizing the interrelationships among various brand equity elements is imperative for the Rolex CBBE Model.

 CBBE model for Rolex (source: information obtained from Davis et al., 2013, Stoner et al., 2014 and various other sources)